-Council’s 2019 Community Grants Program will open for applications very soon!
+Applications for Council’s 2019 Community Grants Program are closed.

-Council's Community Grants is administered via an online system called SmartyGrants.
+Council's Community Grants is administered via an online system called SmartyGrant.

 Community groups and not-for-profit organisations will be able to write their application online via this portal https://gannawarra.smartygrants.com.au/

-To prepare for the upcoming round read the funding guidelines
+To prepare your application it is highly recommended that you read the funding guidelines

 2019 Community Events grant guidelines(PDF, 313KB)